 Best Oaxaca Luxury Hotels ($150+/night)

-Hotel La Casona de Tita Located a few blocks from the cathedral, this hotel has a spacious terrace, colonial decor, and rooms decorated with pieces by local artists.
+Hotel La Casona de Tita Located a few blocks from the cathedral, this 5-star Oaxaca hotel has a spacious terrace, colonial decor, and rooms decorated with pieces by local artists.
 Plus, the hotel has an-site restaurant and rates include breakfast.

 Palacio Borghese This 4-star hotel offers exceptional luxury in an old colonial building, with an indoor courtyard and rooftop terrace.
 Two words: FAN-CY!
 Palacio Borghese is another best hotel in Oaxaca, and is rated as the #2 best value luxury hotel by TripAdvisor.

-Casa Antonieta 4-star luxury hotel with stylish modern design, lush interior courtyard, and central location.
+Casa Antonieta 4-star luxury Oaxaca hotel with stylish modern design, lush interior courtyard, and central location.
 It has fantastic reviews for all aspects of guest stays, and I’m sort of in love with their peaceful Instagram vibe — check it out here.

 BONUS: Best Oaxaca Boutique Hotels

 City Centro Oaxaca Without a doubt, this the pinkest place in Oaxaca!
 City Centro Oaxaca has a chic design, outdoor pool, and great reviews for the rooms and breakfast.
 When I visited, the church across the street was the site of a competition for artists creating sand tapestries for the Day of the Dead festival.